VIDEOS

 Magazine (Germany) wrote after encountering the band:

-“Slicr embodies exactly what makes the Bulgarian indie scene so compelling
+“SLiCR embodies exactly what makes the Bulgarian indie scene so compelling

 right now - beautiful, chaotic, and driven by a conviction you can’t fake.